 In a large bowl, beat together oil, eggs, orange juice, orange rind and vanilla.

 Sift flour, baking powder, salt and sugars.
 Add to oil and egg mixture and stir until well blended.
-Batter will be very thick.
+The batter will be very thick.
 Spread half the batter into the pan; arrange half of the apple wedges on the batter.
 Cover with the remaining batter and arrange the rest of the apple wedges on top.

 Bake for one hour or until a tester comes out clean.